thompn/workshop-manager/README.md

    npm install
    ```

+4. Set up Firebase:
+   - Create a new Firebase project at https://console.firebase.google.com/
+   - Enable Firestore database and Authentication (with email/password)
+   - In your Firebase project settings, find the configuration object

-4. Create a `.env` file in the root directory and add your Firebase configuration:
+5. Create a `.env` file in the root directory and add your Firebase configuration:
    ```
    VITE_FIREBASE_API_KEY=your_api_key
    VITE_FIREBASE_AUTH_DOMAIN=your_auth_domain